sgervase/PortfolioProjects/README.md

+# Data Analyst Project Portfolio

-This repository is meant to house all of the code and queries from my projects.
+This repository is meant to house all of the code and queries for my portfolio projects.